-Bill to regulate recovery homes moves forward in Legislature
+Bill to regulate addiction recovery homes moves forward in Legislature

-AUGUSTA — Top leaders at the State House agreed to allow a bill to move forward Thursday that would set standards for residential treatment programs meant to help those recovering from opioid addiction.
+AUGUSTA — Top leaders at the State House agreed Thursday to allow consideration next session of a bill that would set standards for residential opioid addiction treatment programs.

-The bill, sponsored by Sen. Shenna Bellows, D-Manchester, will be taken up when the Legislature convenes again in January.
+The bill, sponsored by Sen. Shenna Bellows, D-Manchester, will be taken up when the Legislature convenes in January.

-“An Act to Ensure Quality and Increase Access to Recovery Residences,” is meant to establish standards for residential programs, that are currently unregulated beyond local zoning ordinances.
+“An Act to Ensure Quality and Increase Access to Recovery Residences,” would establish standards for residential programs, which are currently unregulated other than having to abide by local zoning ordinances.

-Bellows said the lack of any defined standards for recovery residences in Maine makes it difficult for patients and families to determine whether a particular residence will aid their recovery.
+Bellows said the lack of official standards for recovery residences in Maine makes it difficult for patients and families to determine whether a particular residence will aid their recovery.

 “It takes courage and determination for a person to say goodbye to their former lives and get on the path to recovery,” Bellows said in a prepared statement.
 “When Mainers take the step to enter a recovery residence, they deserve to know they’re getting the safe, healthy, stable environment they signed up for.
 By setting standards and expanding eligibility, recovery residences can become a key component of our fight against addiction and overdose.”

-Maine is struggling to cope with an epidemic of opioid addiction that led to 376 drug overdose deaths in 2016, mostly from opioid drugs that include heroin, fentanyl and prescription painkillers.
-The crisis, which reaches into every corner of the state, has overwhelmed treatment resources and left public officials scrambling for solutions.
+Maine is struggling with an epidemic of opioid addiction that led to 376 drug overdose deaths in 2016, mostly from opioid drugs that include heroin, fentanyl and prescription painkillers.
+The crisis, which reaches every corner of the state, has overwhelmed treatment resources and left public officials scrambling for solutions.

 About 15,500 people received treatment for opioid addiction in 2015, but public health officials say the demand for treatment services is much higher.
 That demand has fueled the establishment of recovery houses, often called “sober houses,” especially in the Portland area – but the programs are essentially unregulated.